jewettaij/visfd/README.md

 **filter_mrc** applies a filter to a tomogram in the X,Y,Z directions and saves the result as a new .mrc/.rec file.
-This program can be used to rescale or invert a 3-D image, remove its high or low spatial frequencies, (smoothing, edge detection, band-pass filtering). and perform 3-D blob detection.
+This program can be used to rescale or invert a 3-D image, remove its high or low spatial frequencies, (smoothing, edge detection, band-pass filtering), and perform
-This program can be used
 [Scale-Free Blob-Detection](https://en.wikipedia.org/wiki/Blob_detection).
 Currently, the program supports the following filters:
 ([generalized](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1))